BIH-MI/ths-med-website/README.md

 # THS-MED Website

 Welcome to the THS-MED website repository!
-This repository contains all the code and resources related to the THS-MED project website hosted on s-bih-mi-hub01.
+This repository contains all the code and resources related to the THS-MED project website hosted on [ths-med.de](ths-med.de).

 <img src="./media/trustdeck.png" alt="THS-MED Logo" width="75" height="75"/>